Ironman Maryland 2021

 Finish – 12:53:37 – 96th out of 175 (M 30-34) / 809th out of 1832 (M) / 960th out of 2294 overall.
 Athletes – 2899 / DNF – 623 / DNS – 461 / DQ – 17

-This was one of the most difficult races I have been a part of and I still can’t believe I finished as well as I did.
-Was really happy with the way I was able to finish strong and pull myself out of that dark hole at the end.
+Ironman St. George was one of the most difficult races I have ever been part of, and it still feels unreal to have finished as well as I did.
+There was real satisfaction in being able to finish strong and climb out of a dark place late in the race.

 Personal Takeaways from Ironman St. George World Championships